logo

 In the fall following a DMCC meeting, 3 HCC members and 3 DMCC members (Dave Broadhurst - President, Tom Yates - Vice President, and June Haylock - Competitions Chairperson) met to set up the competition format.

-The same number of members of each club would each submit a slide or monochrome print to represent the club's performance as a whole.
-Judging of the entries would be by a panel of judges who were not members of either club.
+The same number of members of each club would each submit a slide or monochrome print representing the club's performance as a whole.
+A panel of judges who were not members of either club would judge the entries.

-The first competition was held in Hamilton, in the spring of 1974 and the result was a win for Hamilton.
-Over the years, the number of victories by each club was almost equal, as each club strived to make the evening one to be proud of and to win the trophy, a bronzed, vintage, box camera provided by Mr. Moody.
+The first competition was held in Hamilton in the spring of 1974, and Hamilton won.
+Over the years, the number of victories by each club was almost equal, as each club strived to make the evening one to be proud of and to win the trophy, a bronzed vintage box camera provided by Mr Moody.

 The Reeser Trophy